-- (1) it made very heavy demands on the army for troops and transport, and on the Civil Administration for officers; - (2) it placed upon our shoulders the responsibility for extensive famine-relief operations, and the obloquy for the existence of famine itself;
+- (1) it made very heavy demands on the army for troops and transport, and on the Civil Administration for officers; - (2) it placed upon our shoulders the responsibility for extensive ^I See Grove, A Railway Engineer's Journey in Persia.

-1 See Grove, A Railway Engineer's Journey in Persia.
 2 Approximate population of Tehran, 250,000; Hamadan, 60,000; Kirmanshah, 45,000.
 C.A.S.J. ix, p.
 1922.

-(3) it tended to influence the Persian element in the Shi^a h hierarchy of Najaf and Karbala against the Civil Administration of Mesopotamia and especially against the strong British element which at that time it necessarily possessed.
+- famine-relief operations, and the obloquy for the existence of famine itself; - (3) it tended to influence the Persian element in the Shi'ah hierarchy of Najaf and Karbala against the Civil Administration of Mesopotamia and especially against the strong British element which at that time it necessarily possessed.